-Taking that first step towards working with a therapist can feel like both a huge hurdle and an achievement worth celebrating.
+Taking that first step towards working with a therapist can feel like an achievement in itself and daunting too.
 But how much do we really know about our therapists, and what we should be looking for when seeking help?

 Conversations around mental health have become much more commonplace.
-Whether it’s in the workplace, with friends or family, we’ve all become a lot more open and honest about how we’re doing.
-But are we as careful with looking after ourselves mentally, as we are physically?
-Or do many of us not realise the pitfalls that could be waiting when we seek support for our mental health?
+Whether it’s workplaces offering help and support or chatting with friends and family over coffee or on a walk, we’re becoming more open and honest about how we’re feeling.
+But are we as careful with our mental health as we are with our physical health?

 The state of mental health support in England